Our History

 The doors of Tŷ Seiont open

-A community hub was opened in the Tŷ Seiont building in Caernarfon in order to bring together all of Porthi Dre’s services and proejcts.
+A community hub opened in the Tŷ Seiont building in Caernarfon to bring together all of Porthi Dre’s services and projects.
 The hub is now home to all our activities, and rooms are available to be hired there too.